-a.
-The arraignment of any party (or parties) shall follow the same process outlined in Section III, Subsection 2 of this Chapter.

-8. Hearing;

-- a.
-All hearings pertaining to Elections violations shall follow the same process outlined in Section III, Subsection 3 of this Chapter with the following addition: - i.
-At the conclusion of the Closing Arguments, the Chief Justice shall allow the Elections Director, if separate from the Petitioner(s), three (3) minutes to speak.
+- 6. Acceptance or Denial of Complaint; - a.
+This process shall be the same as that outlined in Section III, Subsection 1 of this Chapter. - 7.
+Arraignment; - The arraignment of any party (or parties) shall follow the same process outlined in Section III, Subsection 2 of this Chapter. - 8.
+Hearing; - a.
+All hearings pertaining to Elections violations shall follow the same process outlined in Section III, Subsection 3 of this Chapter with the following addition: - At the conclusion of the Closing Arguments, the Chief Justice shall allow the Elections Director, if separate from the Petitioner(s), three (3) minutes to speak.
 During this time, there shall be no questioning of the witnesses, opportunity for cross-examination, or other adage to the Directors' time. - ii.
-This shall not apply if the Elections Director is the same as the Petitioner(s) or Respondent(s).

-9. Deliberations;

-a.
-This shall follow the same process outlined in Section III, Subsection 3, Item C of this Chapter.

-10. Verdict;

-a.
-This shall follow the same process outlined in Section III, Subsection 3, Item D of this Chapter.
+This shall not apply if the Elections Director is the same as the Petitioner(s) or Respondent(s). - 9.
+Deliberations; - a.
+This shall follow the same process outlined in Section III, Subsection 3, Item C of this Chapter. - 10.
+Verdict; - This shall follow the same process outlined in Section III, Subsection 3, Item D of this Chapter.